June Update for Lightroom Classic, Lightroom, and Camera Raw

 You may not notice this, but there is a new process version in town called Version 6, and it is a small change to the previous PV to do a better job in reducing banding in some photos.

-Module Photo Cell Alignment
+Book Module Photo Cell Alignment

 When making a book, we have new alignment buttons in the Cell panel (select a photo cell to enable this panel) for how the photo is aligned within the selected cell.

-Edit Replay (Lr mobile only)
+Edit Replay (Lr only)

-If you’ve ever wanted an easy to share a short video of how you edited a photo in Lightroom, this new feature is for you.
-Currently this is only available in Lightroom on iOS and Android.
+If you’ve ever wanted an easy way to share a short video of how you edited a photo in Lightroom, this new feature is for you.
+Currently this is only in Lightroom on iOS and Android.
 First, go about your usual edit routine.
 When you’re satisfied that you’re done, tap the Share icon and you’ll see a new option called Create edit replay.

 Tapping this will automatically create a short video that you can save to your device or share directly to social media.
-It shows a before and after view, then shows the stages after each major edit and ends with the final look of the photo.
-Give it a try and see what you .
+It shows a before and after , then shows the stages after each major edit and ends with the final look of the photo.
+Give it a try and see what you think.
 If you share to social media and tag @Lightroom you may even get featured.

 There was also a significant interface update to Lr for mobile that I think deserves a dedicated post, so stay tuned for that.
 Enjoy the update and let me know what you think of the new features.